Introduction to MySQL Partition

-In this type of partition we create the partitions based on the range of the values.
-This range needs to be consecutive and at the same time none of the range should overlap the other one.
-All the records whose column value will fall into the particular range value will be added in that partition.
-For creating the partitions based on range VALUES LESS THAN clause is used to define the partition ranges while creation.
+In this type of partition, we create the partitions based on the range of the values.
+This range needs to be consecutive, and at the exact time, none of the ranges should overlap the other one.
+All the records whose column value falls into the particular range value will be added to that partition.
+Creating the partitions based on range VALUES LESS THAN clause is used to define the section ranges while creating.

-For example, let us create a table that will store the cities in the country and create 5 partitions based on pin codes.
+For example, let us create a table to store the country’s cities and create five partitions based on pin codes.

 2. List Partitioning

-List partitioning is quite similar in working as of range partitioning.
-The only difference between both of partitioning techniques is that in list partitioning you need to mention the set of the values in the comma-separated format for each partition instead of defining the whole range of values.
-Note that the values that are mentioned for partitioning should be discrete.
-PARTITION BY LIST (expression) clause is used to mention the expression which can be any column having integer datatype or any other expression on columns that will result in an integer value.
+List partitioning is quite similar in working to range partitioning.
+The only difference between both partitioning techniques is that in list partitioning, you need to mention the set of values in the comma-separated format for each partition instead of defining the whole range of values.
+Please note that the values used for partitioning must be discrete.
+PARTITION BY LIST (expression) clause says the expression can be any column with an integer datatype or any other expression on columns that will result in an integer value.
 Further, VALUES IN (list of values) is used to specify the set of discrete integer values that will fall into that partition.

-For example, we will create a table named writers that will contain columns name, id, rate, and joining_date and we will create four partitions based on rates.
-Consider that the fixed values of rates are 500, 550, 600, 650,….1000.
-So, here we will create 4 partitions depending on the rate values.
+For example, we will create a table named writers containing columns name, id, rate, and joining_date and four partitions based on rates.
+Consider that the fixed rate values are 500, 550, 600, 650,….1000. here, we will create four partitions depending on the rate values.

 3. Hash Partitioning

-In hash partitioning, we do not need to specify the values that will be considered for the partitioning and which value will fall into which partition is decided by the MySQL itself.
-We just need to mention the expression on which hashing will be done and the number of partitions to be created.
-We can mention that we want to perform hash partition by using PARTITION BY HASH (expression) where expression should always return integer value and further use PARTITIONS to mention the number of partitions to create.
+In hash partitioning, we do not need to specify the values that will be considered for the partitioning and which value will fall into which partition is decided by MySQL itself.
+We must determine the expression on which we will perform the hashing and the desired number of partitions to create.
+We can mention that we want to perform a hash partition by using PARTITION BY HASH (expression), where the expression should always return an integer value.
+Use PARTITIONS to mention the number of partitions to create.

-For example, we will create articles table and 4 partitions on technology_id column using hash partitioning technique.
+For example, we will create an articles table and four partitions on the technology_id column using the hash partitioning technique.

 4. Key Partitioning

-This technique is similar to hash partitioning except that the hashing of the columns is done internally by MySQL and we don’t need to mention the hash expression.
-Instead just mention the PARTITION BY KEY().
-It is not necessary for these columns of keys to be of integer type.
+This technique resembles hash partitioning, with the distinction that MySQL performs the internal hashing of the columns, eliminating the need for explicitly specifying the hash expression.
+Instead, mention the PARTITION BY KEY().
+These columns of keys don’t need to be of integer type.

-We can implement partitioning in the database when there is too much of data residing in the tables.
-Various techniques can be used for partitioning.
+We can implement partitioning in the database when too much data resides in the tables.
+You can use various techniques for partitioning.
 Which one to choose depends upon the use case and requirement.
-Partition leads to great performance and scalability in the MySQL database.
+Partition leads to excellent performance and scalability in the MySQL database.